Tuki (singer)

 Tuki (stylized as tuki.) is a Japanese singer-songwriter.
 Her debut single "Bansanka" released in September 2023 took the top spot on the Billboard Japan Hot 100 chart on January 24, 2024, making her the youngest artist in the chart's history to surpass a 100 million views on streaming services.
+Tuki works annonymously, keeping her face hidden in music videos and live performances.

 Life and career

 Tuki started playing the guitar at the age of 13 and soon began uploading videos of performances of her original songs and covers on TikTok.
+She chooses to remain anonymous, and performs without showing her face.
+She chose the name Tuki, meaning 'moon' in Japanese, due to her love of the moon and its "mysterious image".

 2023

 On July 7, 2023, the chorus of an original song "Bansanka" was posted on TikTok without revealing its title.
 Subsequently, the first verse and bridge of the song were uploaded and on August 16, the chorus was reposted under the official title "Bansanka".
 The song became popular on TikTok, where it was used in various videos and covered by numerous users.
 On September 3, her official YouTube channel was opened.

 "Bansanka" was released on September 29 to coincide with Otsukimi.
 On the same day, "Bansanka" became available on the DAM karaoke service.
 The acoustic version of "Bansanka" was released on September 30 on YouTube, reaching a million views within a few days.
 "Bansanka" was made available on the Joysound karaoke service on October 8.
 "Bansanka" took the top spot on Spotify's Daily Viral Songs (Japan) and Viral Top 50 (Japan) charts on October 18 and October 21, respectively.

 On November 28, Tuki released her second single, "Ichirinka" on streaming services together with the music video on YouTube.
 The video was animated by Urara.

 On December 24, the music video for "Bansanka" was released.
 Illustrations for the music video were provided by Posuka Demizu, known for having drawn the manga The Promised Neverland.